xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Replication/JSF_put_api_replication_synchronize.md

 @RESTDESCRIPTION
-Starts a full data synchronization from a remote endpoint into the local ArangoDB database.
+Starts a full data synchronization from a remote endpoint into the local AvocadoDB database.

-The *sync* method can be used by replication clients to connect an ArangoDB database to a remote endpoint, fetch the remote list of collections and indexes, and collection data.
-It will thus create a local backup of the state of data at the remote ArangoDB database. *sync* works on a per-database level.
+The *sync* method can be used by replication clients to connect an AvocadoDB database to a remote endpoint, fetch the remote list of collections and indexes, and collection data.
+It will thus create a local backup of the state of data at the remote AvocadoDB database. *sync* works on a per-database level.

 *sync* will first fetch the list of collections and indexes from the remote endpoint.
 It does so by calling the *inventory* API of the remote database.
-It will then purge data in the local ArangoDB database, and after start will transfer collection data from the remote database to the local ArangoDB database.
+It will then purge data in the local AvocadoDB database, and after start will transfer collection data from the remote database to the local AvocadoDB database.
 It will extract data from the remote database by calling the remote database's *dump* API until all data are fetched.

 In case of success, the body of the response is a JSON object with the following